 You don't want any vehicle inspectors to think it is not finished, so ensure it looks finished before you apply for the change.

 Don't worry about finishing touches, you can always complete these once the vehicle is re-registered.

 Once your vehicle has been officially re-classified by the DVLA, you will need to change your insurance.
 Your original insurance will be for a 'Panel Van', and your vehicle is no longer one.
 So you need to cancel your existing policy and get a new policy for a Camper van.

 In the UK small vans, less than 3500kg, are classified as Class 4 vehicles.
 Vans between 3000kg and 3500kg are considered Class 7 vehicles.
 Class 7 vehicles have stricter MOT tests.
 Vehicles over 3500kg would normally go to a VOSA Test Centre.
 A bus/mini-bus with more than 8 seats (up to 13) is a Class 5, unless the seats are removed and the vehicle is re-classified as a campervan, then it becomes Class 4.

-Also note that you should insure you vehicle based on its classification.
+Also, note that you should insure your vehicle based on its classification.
 You cannot really insure a camper van as a panel van.
-Should you have to make a claim the insurance company are unlikely to pay if your vehicle is wrongly classified.
+Should you have to make a claim the insurance company is unlikely to pay if your vehicle is wrongly classified.